nhman-python/chack-hash/README.md

-# chack-SHA-256
+# chack-hash
-Checks if the SHA-256 hash is correct or not
+Checks if the hash is correct or not
+Multiple support
 Just enter the original file path and insert the original hash provided for example from a website or something like that